AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 |  WeekStart |  WEEK_START session parameter.
 By default set to 0. <br>For more on this, refer to [this page](https://docs.snowflake.com/en/sql-reference/parameters.html#week-start). |
 |  UseCachedResult | USE_CACHED_RESULTS session parameter.
 By default set to TRUE.
 This option can be used to disable Snowflake cached results. <br>For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/querying-persisted-results.html). |

+### Snowflake on CentOS {#snowflake-centos}

+1. Download the ODBC drivers for [!DNL Snowflake].
+[Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/snowflake-odbc-2.20.2.x86_64.rpm) to start downloading.
+1. You then need to install the ODBC drivers on CentOs with the following command:

+     ```
+     rpm -Uvh unixodbc
+     rpm -Uvh snowflake-odbc-2.20.2.x86_64.rpm
+     ```

+1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
+To do so, run the following command:

+     ```
+    /etc/init.d/nlserver6 stop
+    /etc/init.d/nlserver6 start
+     ```

+1. In Campaign Classic, you can then configure your [!DNL Snowflake] external account.
+For more on how to configure your external account, refer to this [section](../../platform/using/specific-configuration-database.md#snowflake-external).

 ### Snowflake on Debian {#snowflake-debian}

 1. Download the ODBC drivers for [!DNL Snowflake].
 [Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/index.html) start downloading.